 How to Contact Fox Sports

-Click 1300 130 799 to call from your mobile phone today if you’re a new customer.
+Call 1300 130 799 from your mobile phone today if you’re a new customer.
 Otherwise, call 131 999.
-This will take you through to Foxtel as Foxtel has plans that include the Fox Sports channel.
+This will take you through to Foxtel, as Foxtel has plans that include the Fox Sports channel.
 The call centre is open Monday to Friday 9:00 am to 7:00 pm, Saturdays 10:00 am to 6:00 pm for general enquiries.

 Fox Sports Summary: Sign me up!

 If you love your sport, free-to-air TV just isn’t going to scratch that itch.
 Digging around the channels trying to find the often-delayed coverage of your favourite sport can be frustrating enough (and that’s before we get to all the ads!), but for many sporting codes, there’s no coverage on Free-to-air at all.

 Fox Sports brings it all to you, with no interruptions from other programs — here, sport is the program, 24 hours a day, in full HD.
 This is sport presented the way it should be — for the fans, not for the accountants.

 Can I get Fox Sports from Telstra?